lammps/lammps/doc/src/fix_ave_grid.rst

 The *discard* keyword is only applicable to per-atom mode.
 If a dimension of the system is non-periodic, then grid cells will only span the box dimension (fixed or shrink-wrap boundaries as set by the :doc:`boundary` command).
-An atom may thus be slighlty outside the range of grid cells on a particular timestep.
+An atom may thus be slightly outside the range of grid cells on a particular timestep.
 If *discard* is set to *yes* (the default), then the atom will be assigned to the closest grid cell (lowest or highest) in that dimension.
 If *discard* is set